 6. Biblical Examples of Salvation

-In the following examples, Jesus is showing that He is Saviour, which we have seen is what his Hebrew name Yeshua means.
-Remember that Jesus atoning work has not yet been completed in the following examples, which I will discuss in Section 7.
+In the following examples, Jesus is showing that He is Saviour, which we have seen as his Hebrew name Yeshua means.
+Remember that Jesus has not provided atonement in the following examples discussed in Section 7.

 When Jesus had raised Himself up and saw no one but the woman, He said to her, “Woman, where are those accusers of yours?
 Has no one condemned you?”John 8:10-11